Beyond Losses Reweighting: Empowering Multi-Task Learning via the Generalization Perspective: Experiments

 \subsection{Scene Understanding}

-Two datasets used in this sub-section are NYUv2 \cite{silberman2012indoor} and CityScapes \cite{cordts2016cityscapes}.
-NYUv2 is an indoor scene dataset which contains 3 tasks: 13-class semantic segmentation, depth estimation, and surface normal prediction.
-In CityScapes, there are 19 classes of street-view images, which are coarsened into 7 categories to create two tasks: semantic segmentation and depth estimation.
-For these two experiment, we additionally include several general MTL methods, namely linear scalarization (LS), scale-invariant (SI), random loss weighting (RLW), Dynamic Weight Average (DWA) \cite{liu2019end}, Uncertainty weighting (UW) \cite{kendall2018multi}, GradDrop \cite{chen2020just} whose results are taken from \cite{navon2022multi}.
-Details of each baseline can be found in the supplementary material.
-Also following the standard protocol used in \cite{liu2019end, liu2021conflict, navon2022multi}, Multi-Task Attention Network \cite{liu2019end} is employed on top of the SegNet architecture \cite{badrinarayanan2017segnet} and trained for 200 epochs, our presented results are averaged over the last 10 epochs to align with previous work.
+Two datasets used here are NYUv2 \citep{silberman2012indoor} and CityScapes \citep{cordts2016cityscapes}.
+For these two experiments, we additionally include several recent MTL methods, namely, scale-invariant (SI), random loss weighting (RLW), Dynamic Weight Average (DWA) \citep{liu2019end}, GradDrop \citep{chen2020just}, and Nash-MTL \citep{navon2022multi} whose results are taken from \cite{navon2022multi} and details are in Appendix \ref{sec:implement}.
+Also following the standard protocol used in \citep{liu2019end, liu2021conflict, navon2022multi}, Multi-Task Attention Network \citep{liu2019end} is employed on top of the SegNet architecture \citep{badrinarayanan2017segnet}, our results are averaged over the last $10$ epochs to align with previous work.

-\textbf{Evaluation metric.} In this experiment, we have to deal with different task types rather than one only as in the case of image classification.
-Since each of them has its own set of metrics, we thus mark the overall performance of comparative methods by reporting their relative task improvement \cite{maninis2019attentive} throughout this section.
-Let $M_i$ and $S_i$ be the metrics obtained by objective model and single-task model, respectively, the relative task improvement on $i$-th task is mathematically given by: $\Delta_i:=100 \cdot(-1)^{l_i}$ $({M_i-S_i})/{S_i}$, where $l_i = 1$ if a lower value for the $i$-th criterion is better and $0$ otherwise.
+\textbf{Evaluation metric.} In this experiment, we handle different task types, each with its own metrics.
+We report the relative task improvement \citep{maninis2019attentive} to compare overall performance.
+Let $M_i$ and $S_i$ be the metrics obtained by the main and the single-task learning (STL) model, respectively.
+The relative task improvement on $i$-th task is mathematically given by: $\Delta_i:=100 \cdot(-1)^{l_i}$ $({M_i-S_i})/{S_i}$, where $l_i = 1$ if a lower value for the $i$-th criterion is better and $0$ otherwise.
 We depict our results by the average relative task improvement $\boldsymbol{\Delta m\% }=\frac{1}{m} \sum_{i=1}^m \Delta_i$.